aaugustin/django-sesame/README.rst

 It supports custom user models, provided:

-- They have an integer or UUID primary key — other types could be added if there's a use case;
+- They have an integer, big integer or UUID primary key — other types could be added if there's a use case;
 - They have ``password`` and ``last_login`` fields — most custom user models inherit them from ``AbstractBaseUser``.